Dragi2k/EMU/docs/software_setup.md

 ```
 force_form_tip_standalone: 1		  # Always standalone tip forming (TURN SLICER OFF!)
 form_tip_macro: _MMU_CUT_TIP
 extruder_form_tip_current: 130		  # Bump up extruder current during tip forming.
-Helps guarantee no skipped steps on the extruder if cutting is not 100% clean
+Helps ensure no skipped steps on the extruder if cutting is not 100% clean
 slicer_tip_park_pos: 0			      # This specifies the position of filament in extruder after slicer completes tip forming.
 (TURN SLICER TIP FORMING OFF!)
 ```
 **Purging:** If you have the blobifier set up, enable it here.
-For a baseline, starter setup, the below is recommended.</br>
+For a baseline, starter setup, the below is recommended.
+Setting up the blobifier is recommended to be done after this guide is complete and your first test print is completed successfully.</br>
 ```
-force_purge_standalone: 0 		# Use slicer purging (purge block)
+force_purge_standalone: 0 		# Use slicer purging (purge block) - set to 1 for blobifier
-purge_macro: _MMU_PURGE			# Replace this with BLOBIFIER when set up (and set force purge stand alone to 1)
+purge_macro: _MMU_PURGE			# Replace this with BLOBIFIER when set up
 extruder_purge_current: 100		# leave this unchanged.
+If the extruder is skipping during purging with the blobifier you are most likely exceeding your hotend flow limit.
 ```
-**Motor sync:** Setup sync feedback sensor (EMUSync) here.</br>
+**Motor sync:** Setup sync feedback sensor (EMUSync) here.
+The sync multiplier high and low values allow for +/- 10% tolerance in rotation distance variation between your EMU lane and your extruder.
+If you find you need more than this for the unit to stay in sync then most likely either your extruder or EMU lane is not calibrated correctly.</br>
 ```
-sync_gear_current: 80			# 80% EMU stepper current during printing
+sync_gear_current: 80			    # 80% EMU stepper current during printing -> 0.64A
-sync_feedback_enabled: 1		# Turn on sync feedback sensor
+sync_feedback_enabled: 1		    # Enable EMU Sync sync feedback sensor
 sync_feedback_buffer_range: 12		# EMU Sync switch to switch distance
 sync_feedback_buffer_maxrange: 25	# EMU Sync max travel
-sync_multiplier_high: 1.10		# over-drive by 10% when in tension
+sync_multiplier_high: 1.10		    # over-feed by 10% when in tension
-sync_multiplier_low: 0.90		# under-drive by 10% when in compression
+sync_multiplier_low: 0.90		    # under-feed by 10% when in compression
 ```
-**Filament Management:** Disable clog detection and enable endless spool.</br>
+**Filament Management:** Disable clog detection (as the encoder is not fitted to the unit) and enable endless spool (automated failover to the next available spool as defined in the gate map, administered via the Mainsail UI or Klipperscreen).</br>
 ```
 enable_clog_detection: 0
 enable_endless_spool: 1			    # enable endless spool
 endless_spool_on_load: 0
 endless_spool_eject_gate: -1		# Eject filament in the current gate
 ```
 Here you can also configure spoolman filament management (highly recommended - instructions here:https://github.com/moggieuk/Happy-Hare/wiki/Spoolman-Support). </br></br>

-**Calibration:** While happy hare can auto calibrate both the bowden tube length and lane rotation distance, I personally recommend a manual calibration for run to run consistency</br>
+**Calibration:** While happy hare can auto calibrate both the bowden tube length and lane rotation distance, I personally recommend a manual calibration for run to run consistency.
+Therefore all automated calibrations are disabled to ensure run-to-run consistency.</br>
 ```
 autocal_bowden_length: 0	# Disable automated bowden length calibration
 autotune_bowden_length: 0	# Disable automated bowden length tuning